 Top tips for dealing with stress during the coronavirus pandemic

-Lots of us are working from home, self-isolating and not going much further than the local shops.
+Lots of us are still working from home, so might be seeing less people than usual.
 For those people going into work in hospitals, pharmacies, supermarkets and doing deliveries, work might seem busier and more hectic than ever.

 Again the NHS Every Mind Matters have collated some top tips for coping during lock down, keeping stress at bay, but importantly reminding us that this situation is temporary and, for most people, this difficult time will pass.

 - Stay connected to friends, family and work colleagues

 - Talk about your worries

 - Support others